Five Alive: Nutritional information

 Five Alive is not a significant source of saturated fat, trans fat, cholesterol, fiber, vitamin A, calcium, or iron.

-The Nutrition Facts label on the Canadian 341 mL ready-to-serve can of Five Alive claims the beverage contains 140% of the recommended daily intake of vitamin C. Five Alive contains 110 calories and 27 grams of sugar per 240 mL.
+According to the nutrition information label on Canadian Five Alive products, it contains 120 calories and 29 grams of sugar per 250 mL serving, along with 63 mg of Vitamin C, representing 70% of the recommended daily intake.

-U.S. Five Alive labels list 41% fruit juice, with high fructose corn syrup as an ingredient after filtered water.
+U.S. Five Alive labels list 41% fruit juice, with high-fructose corn syrup as an ingredient after filtered water.

 In the United Kingdom, quantitative ingredient labeling is mandatory; U.K. labels show that Five Alive contains 42% fruit juice, as well as 22% sugar and several artificial sweeteners.